zloishavrin/Easy-Wav2Lip/README.md

 •Inferencing times are currently a bit long.
 This is partially unavoidable due to the usage of super resolution models, but can likely be optimized and shall hopefully be part of future updates.

+•Python 3.7+ is recommended.
+Issues have been noted on Python 3.6 when installing dependencies.

 # Base Repo README: